ruotianluo/ruotianluo.github.io/_posts/2016-01-25-network-model-explode.markdown

 -- all the way here at the end because calls such as :cuda() and -- :getParameters() reshuffle memory around.
 {% endhighlight %}
-Here is something different: the thin\_lm and thin\_cnn doesn't save gradWeight and gradBias (I don't think the two net\_utils.santize\_gradients is necessary, but haven't validated; net\_utils.santize\_gradients is to set the gradient varibales of network to nil). thin_lm is a customized module, so there is a more complicated way to process.
+Here is something different: the thin\_lm and thin\_cnn doesn't save gradWeight and gradBias (I don't think the two net\_utils.santize\_gradients is necessary, but haven't verified; net\_utils.santize\_gradients is to set the gradient varibales of network to nil). thin_lm is a customized module, so there is a more complicated way to process.

 - Read
 {% highlight lua %}